-POLICY REVIEWED BY TRACEY DAVEY OPERATIONS MANAGER MAY 2022 POLICY REVIEWED MAY 2022 NEXT REVIEW DATE MAY 2023 MODIFICATIONS policy maintenanceminor formattinghyperlinks checke licy POLICY REVIEWED PREVIOUS MODIFICA ATIONS NEXT REVIEW DATE MAY 2021 additional links to the National Quality Standard additions to policy related to behaviour guidance plans removal of 'children will' section- policy is written to guide adults- so not appropriate to be included in policy sources checked for currency MAY 2022 MAY 2020 realignment of content within the policy deleted content that was repeated in different sections or moved into a different section changed order of some points additional definitions added rewording of some points notification to regulatory authority added additional information added for clarity further sources included sources updated and checked for currency MAY 2021 MAY 2019 Additional information added to points.
+POLICY REVIEWED BY TRACEY DAVEY OPERATIONS MANAGER MAY 2023 POLICY REVIEWED MAY 2023 NEXT REVIEW DATE MAY 2024 VERSION NUMBER V11.05.23 MODIFICATIONS annual policy main additional regulation restraint information hyperlinks checked link to Western Au Regulations added Additional section Additional section ovement POLICY REVIEWED PREVIOUS MODIFICA TIONS NEXT REVIEW DATE MAY 2022 policy • minor formatting e e - no major changes to edits within text I and repaired as required MAY 2023 MAY 2021 Standard additions to policy guidance plans removal of 'childre • MAY 2022 MAY 2020 realignment of content within the policy deleted content that was repeated in different sections or moved into a different section changed order of some points additional definitions added rewording of some points notification to regulatory authority added additional information added for clarity further sources included MAY 2021 sources updated and checked for currency MAY 2019 Additional information added to points.
 Rearranged the order of points for better flow Sources/references corrected, updated, and alphabetised.
 Information added to sources.
 'Related policies' alphabetised.
-MAY 2020

-AUGUST 2018 Updated to include 'self-regulation' concepts and terminology.
+MAY 2020 AUGUST 2018 Updated to include 'self-regulation' concepts and terminology.
 MAY 2019 MAY 2018 Updated to include terminology 'Inclusion Support Plans' which replace Behaviour Management Plans.
 MAY 2018 OCTOBER 2017 Updated the references to comply with the revised National Quality Standard MAY 2018